Here’s what Google stands for:

-If you’re curious about what Google really stands for, then you’re in the right place.
+If you want to learn all about what Google stands for, then you’re in the right place.

 Is there any full form of Google?
-No, Google doesn’t have an official full form.
+No, Google doesn’t have an official full form and is not an acronym at all.

 The name comes from a misspelling of the word “googol.”